Skip to main content

 • Strict subcontracting rules

 We maintain a third-party vendor management program to oversee our subcontractors.
 It includes assessment and audit rights to ensure subcontractors meet Splunk’s requirements.
 Splunk contracts with subcontractors incorporate key obligations such as security, privacy, confidentiality, and integrity.
 Additionally, subcontractors must adhere to our Supplier Code of Conduct, ensuring they conduct business ethically and legally.
-These principles, along with our commitment to sustainability, are reflected in the Splunk Code of Conduct and Ethics and our Environmental, Social and Governance (ESG) Position Statement.
+These principles, along with our commitment to sustainability, are reflected in the Splunk Code of Conduct and Ethics.
 We also publish a list of our subprocessors, their locations, and what services they support.
 Customers can subscribe to receive notifications about additions to this list.

 • Efficient termination and data portability rules